 Water-conservative sanitation is also an important practice when RV camping.
 Some helpful tips include:

-- Turn off the water during the middle of your shower (only using water for initial wetting and final rinsing).
+- Turn off the water during the middle of your shower (only using water for initial wetting and final rinsing)

-- Use an alcohol-based hand sanitizer instead of frequent hand washing.
+- Use an alcohol-based hand sanitizer instead of frequent hand washing

 There are a few differences between the way you use your toilet at home and how you use an RV toilet.

-You can also outfit your RV with a low-capacity toilet.
+You can also outfit your vehicle with a low-capacity toilet.
 This is especially valuable for reducing your black water volume.
 Just be aware that this kind of water-saving toilet sometimes feels less clean than a model that uses excessive water in each flush.
-If your RV toilet has a spray nozzle, you might find yourself spraying so much water to clean the bowl that you aren’t conserving any.
+If your RV toilet has a spray nozzle, you might find yourself spraying so much water to clean the bowl that you aren’t actually conserving any.

 Hot Water Heaters

 The second way is with a liquid propane (LP) hot water heater.
-These help heat your water quickly without using your valuable battery power.
+These help heat your water quickly without using valuable vehicle battery power.
 Additionally, you might be able to use LP for some of your cooking appliances like your stovetop or oven.
 In this case, bringing a supply of LP can make your vacation more enjoyable.

-The third way to heat your water in your RV plumbing system is through engine heat transfer.
+The third way to heat water in your RV plumbing system is through engine heat transfer.
 This method is energy-saving and cheap because you don’t need additional battery power or propane to heat the water.
 This method cools your engine while you’re driving, also.
 The drawback is that your engine, and your water, will cool down overnight, and you won’t have hot water in the mornings.